 One of the most commonly used features in Google Search Console is to view your site's performance, along with the top keywords/pages.

-It's great getting an aggregate overview, but you can learn more by digging a bit deeper into your top keywords and pages.
+It's great to see an aggregate overview, but you can learn more by digging a bit deeper into your top keywords and pages.

-What's the better way to increase your search traffic in a short amount of time: write 50 new blog posts and publish them in a week, or optimize your pages for more clicks?
+What's the best way to increase your search traffic in a short amount of time: write 50 new blog posts and publish them in a week, or optimize your existing pages for more clicks?

 I think we all know the answer to that one.

 If you have content that is already ranking but not getting clicked on, then this is a great opportunity to increase traffic by optimizing for click throughs.

 Suppose I have two pages, both getting thousands of impressions every month but only a handful of clicks—I can easily capitalize on those thousands of impressions and turn that handful into hundreds of clicks by optimizing the title or description to bring in more clicks and traffic as a result.

 Another biggie that I feel gets overlooked—how is your content performing across devices?
 This can be great to see if your position is different between devices, but it also gives you an incredible clue as to how your personas are searching.

 Sure, you should always optimize for mobile, but this is a great way to understand the mindset and location your personas are in when they search and land on your website.
 The more you can create content that serves them in the moment of search, the better the chance they convert.

 No matter how much preparation you put in, there is always a chance your strategy will not lead to a land flowing with milk and honey.